I bet you worry about money on a daily basis.

 But the whole point of this stuff is to make your life easier!

-I say this all the time on The Jared Dillian Show—my goal is not to turn you into a millionaire.
+I say this all the time—my goal is not to turn you into a millionaire.
 My goal is to help you live a stress-free financial life.

 All of these things make life easier.
 When you go to the grocery store, you don’t want to stress about buying the generic can of beans because it’s $0.20 cheaper.